 - Monitor existing GSLPs

-- Define the working group budget and fees for all membership classes for each year
+- Define the annual fees for all classes of working group membership

 - Contribute to the acquisition of new working group members by actively engaging in community development and evangelism

 - Define services to be executed from Eclipse Foundation Management Organization ("EMO") and allocate funding for such services

 - Each Driver Member of the working group has one seat on the Steering Committee.

 - One seat is allocated for Development Members.
 An additional seat is allocated for each additional 5 Driver Members beyond the first Driver Member.

 The dispositions below apply to all governance bodies for this working group, unless otherwise specified.
 For all matters related to membership action, including without limitation: meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation or removal, the respective terms set forth in the Eclipse Foundation Bylaws apply.

 For actions (i) approving specifications for adoption; (ii) approving or changing the name of the working group; and (iii) approving changes to annual Member contribution requirements; any such actions must be approved by no less than two-thirds (2/3) of the representatives present at a steering committee meeting.

 This section only applies to the Steering Committee.
 All representatives shall hold office until their respective successors are appointed or elected, as applicable.
 There shall be no prohibition on re-election or re-designation of any representative following the completion of that representative's term of office.

 Elected representatives shall each serve one-year terms and shall be elected to serve from January 1 to December 31 of each calendar year, or until their respective successors are elected and qualified.